-There are several high quality cultural institutions in Hillsborough County that offer field trip experiences.
+There are many high quality cultural institutions in Hillsborough County that offer field trip experiences.
 Teachers and parents can browse below to learn about these opportunities and then contact these institutions directly to make a group reservation.

 4800 Hwy 301 N.